Skip to main content

 Batch Slices

 Batch slices are especially useful for streams that use the concatenation feature.
-Instead of having one file per message or one big file for each batch, with batch slices, it is possible to strike the right balance between the number of files and their size, which might allow for optimal postprocessing.
+Instead of big file for each batch, with batch slices, it is possible to strike the right balance between the number of files and their size, which might allow for optimal postprocessing.
+You can get more details on the concatenation feature in the stream storage page.

 For streams without concatenation, the resulting structure in the stream storage is: